Inquiry Question

 The value of Australian agriculture

 In 2018-9, the Australian agriculture industry produced a revenue of $62 billion.
-The top agricultural commodities include1,2:
+The top agricultural commodities include ((NFF)), ((ABS)):

 Other essential agricultural commodities are cotton, dairy, dried fruits, forestry, grains, rice, sheep meat and sugar.
-The Australian agricultural sector serves to feed the nation’s population and contributes significantly to the world’s food supply.
-In addition to food and fibre, other spin-offs from agricultural commodities are used to manufacture other materials needed by our society.
+The Australian agricultural sector feeds the nation's population and contributes significantly to the world's food supply.
+In addition to food and fibre, other spin-offs from agricultural commodities are used to manufacture other materials our society needs.

 Selective Breeding

 Selective breeding is the selection of parents to produce the next generation.
-If one selects desirable animals or plants as parents, the offspring will be better than if the parents were not selected at all.
-Selective breeding frequently does not produce predictable results because the offspring receive a random half of the alleles of each parent and there is a high level of heterozygosity in all species of domestic animals and plants.
-The problem is worse if the trait being selected for has low heritability or is sex-limited (sex-linked).
+If one selects desirable animals or plants as parents, the offspring will be better than if the parents were not selected.
+Selective breeding frequently does not produce predictable results because the offspring receive a random half of the alleles of each parent, and there is a high level of heterozygosity in all species of domestic animals and plants.
+The problem is worse if the selected trait has low heritability or is sex-limited (sex-linked).

 Why manipulate reproduction?

-The manipulation of reproduction in agriculture is designed to improve the quality of the end products (e.g. the quality of animal stocks and crop varieties).
+The manipulation of reproduction in agriculture is designed to improve the quality of the end products (e.g., the quality of animal stocks and crop varieties).
 The main thrust of these efforts is to improve the genetic quality of agricultural animals and plants.
-The enhancement of genetic traits is accomplished by manipulating the reproductive biology of the organisms.
+Enhancing genetic traits is accomplished by manipulating the reproductive biology of the organisms.
 This includes manipulating the production of the gametes (the sperm or eggs), ovulation, fertilisation, implantation, gestation (pregnancy) and birth (parturition).

 Animal reproduction

-Since the 19th century, there have been significant advances in the science of animal reproduction, based on research on how animals grow and how yields can be influenced and protected.
+Since the 19th century, there have been significant advances in the science of animal reproduction based on research on how animals grow and how yields can be influenced and protected.
 Biotechnology has further enhanced the application of this knowledge to benefit agriculture.
-Reproductive technology refers to all curent and anticipated uses of technology in human and animal reproductions (Mapletoft and Hasler, 2005).
-Thus advances in our understanding of endocrinology, reproductive physiology, cell biology and embryology have resulted in animal reproductive technologies such as oestrus synchronisation and induction, artificial insemination, Multiple Ovulation Induction and Embryo Transfer (MOET), In Vitro embryo Production (IVP) and cloning by Nuclear Transfer (NT).
-As a result, animal agriculture is well-placed to genetically improved farm animals in large numbers.
+Reproductive technology refers to all current and anticipated uses of technology in human and animal reproductions (Mapletoft and Hasler, 2005).
+Thus, advances in our understanding of endocrinology, reproductive physiology, cell biology and embryology have resulted in animal reproductive technologies such as oestrus synchronisation and induction, artificial insemination, Multiple Ovulation Induction and Embryo Transfer (MOET), In Vitro embryo Production (IVP) and cloning by Nuclear Transfer (NT).
+As a result, animal agriculture is well-placed to improve farm animals in large numbers genetically.

 The domestication of cattle began around 10,000 years ago: Bos taurus in Europe and the Middle East and Bos indicus in India.
 Crossbreeding of these species is likely to have occurred in many communities.

-4. 1949: The techniques for cryopreservation of semen were developed, especially by mixing semen with glycerol.
+1949: Techniques for cryopreservation of semen were developed, especially by mixing semen with glycerol.
 This allowed semen to be stored for long periods.
-This included using straws to store the semen, allowing for easy transportation of semen across vast distances.
+One technique was using straws to store the semen, which allowed for easy transportation of semen across vast distances.

 Improvements in female animal reproduction

-2. Injection of females with gonadotropic hormones.
-This causes them to superovulate, thus increasing the chances of success of IVF.
+Females are injected with gonadotropic hormones, which cause them to superovulate, thus increasing the chances of success of IVF.
 This protocol is called Multiple Ovulation and Embryo Transfer (MOET).
 The gonadotropic hormones also allow for synchronising the oestrous cycles of multiple females on a farm.

-3. Techniques for detecting embryo quality – various techniques can be used to determine the quality of the embryos before they are implanted into females.
+Techniques for detecting embryo quality—Various techniques can be used to determine the quality of embryos before they are implanted into females.
 However, this is an emerging field, and presently, embryo screening relies largely on cell morphology.

 Farm animal cloning